The best minimiser bras for an even, flattering look - as tested by us

 The straps can get a bit loose after hours of wear

-M&S are one of the best bra brands, so it’s no surprise that its minimiser bra comes out tops for us.
+M&S is one of the best bra brands, so it’s no surprise that its minimiser bra comes out tops for us.
 This bra is made from a silky soft, stretchy blend of polyester, polyamide and elastane.
 You can choose to wear the straps in a cross-back style or as normal, and the style gently lifts breasts (even without padded cups), while remaining supportive and comfortable, despite the underwire.

 With three different colours and a size range that spans from an A cup to a H cup, this bra would suit anyone, and the simple style is perfect for wearing with any outfit - though it’s worth noting that the straps are fairly thick, which might not be ideal if you like to wear daintier straps alongside a vest top.